 - Comments regarding new product development or corporate strategy

-All enquiries, or request for comment, from the media must be directed to the President & CEO or his designate.
+All enquiries, or request for comment, from the media must be directed to the President & CEO or the Chief Financial Officer.

 Each new employee, supplier, agent, distributor, director and officer shall acknowledge in writing receipt of a copy of this Code of Conduct and that such individual or entity has read and agrees to comply with its provisions as a condition of employment/agreement with McCoy.
 In addition, all such entities will annually acknowledge, in writing, their compliance with this Code of Conduct.